Officials battle fire at mosque in New Haven

 NEW HAVEN, Conn.
 (AP) — Authorities have responded to a fire at a mosque in New Haven.

+Fire officials tell WTNH-TV that one person was inside the Diyanet Mosque when flames erupted near the entrance.
+It wasn't immediately clear if there were injuries.

+The TV station reports worshippers had been fundraising for years to build the mosque and construction was not finished.

-Photos from the scene showed flames shooting out above a door and black smoke.
-Fire officials say the fire was on the first floor and was extending onto the second floor.
+Photos from the scene showed flames shooting out above a door.
+Fire officials say the fire was on the first floor and extended onto the second floor.

+NBC Connecticut reports that firefighters brought the blaze under control within an hour.

+The cause wasn't immediately clear.
+Fire officials say state police will investigate whether it was suspicious.